-*For those who don’t own a really good blender I have added a non-blender version too.
-I haven’t had a good one for many years and still wanted to create all those raw blender-cheesecakes made from cashews and fruits.
+*For those who don’t own a really good blender I have added notes for a non-blender version too below.
+I haven’t had a good blender for many years and still wanted to create all those raw blender-cheesecakes made from cashews and fruits.
 So no sweat, this one is for you.
 It might be a bit more pricey as you have to buy some more ready made products but it will work.

-- 1 cup soft dates or soaked in water *(non-blender version: 1 cup of date paste/puree – buy on amazon or in Middle Eastern gross)
+- 1 cup soft dates or soaked in water * non-blender version: 1 cup of date puree

 - 2 bananas